actions-marketplace-validations/wearefine_cf-pages-slack/README.md

 # CF Pages Await

-Wait for a Cloudflare Pages build to finish so you can do actions like purge cache, update Workers, etc.
+Wait for a Cloudflare Pages build to finish before sending a Slack notification

 ## Usage
 ```yml